FrankWorldview/blockchain/lecture/05_Data_Locations.md

 - Read-only (immutable)
 - No additional memory allocation
 - Cheapest option
-- Used in external function parameters
+- Commonly used for read-only function parameters, especially in external functions

 **Example**
 ```solidity